-Table 10.5: Word Processing Enhancements
+Table 10.5: Word processing enhancements

-Insert/Overwrite Ctrl-O
+Insert/Overwrite ctrl-O

-Search and Replace Ctrl-L
+Search and replace ctrl-L

-Byte and word count Ctrl-J
+Byte and word count ctrl-J

-Keys to press Functions performed Enter Expand/Compress: As Expand, reveals subideas under idea marked by cursor.
-As compress, hides those subideas. / Quick select: In outline mode, copies selected idea, placing it just ahead of idea marked by cursor. ?
-(Shift-/) Quick copy: In outline mode, copies selected idea, placing it just ahead of idea marked by cursor.
-(Shift) Quick move: In outline mode, moves selected area, placing it just ahead of idea marked by cursor.
+I Keys to press Functions performed Enter Expand/Compress: As Expand, reveals subideas marked by cursor.
+As compress, hodes those subideas. / Quick select: In outline mode, selects/deselects the idea marked bu the cursor.
+For use with Copy and Move. ? (shift-/) Quick copy: In outline mode, copies selected idea, placing it just ahead of idea marked by cursor. (shift) Quick move: In outline mode, moves selected area, placing it just ahead of idea marked by cursor.
 Tab or right arrow In outline mode, expands idea marked by the cursor and moves to the first subidea.
-Bksp or left arrow In outline mode, moves from subidea to "home" idea and compresses the idea Space Preview: Expands outline, revealing all levels.
-Used with cursor control keys, lets you move quickly through outline and locate an idea.
+Bksp or left arrow In outline mode, moves from subidea to "home" idea and com- presses the idea.
+Space Preview: Expands outline, revealing all levels.
+Used with cursor controll keys, lets you move quickly through outline and locate an idea.
 Press Space or Esc to leave preview mode and return to outline at idea at top line of screen.
 Shift-down arrow Page down: In outline or preview mode, moves down one page at a time.
 Shift-up arrow Page up: In outline or preview mode, moves up one page at a time.
-Ctrl-up arrow Home: In outline mode, returned to the "home" idea of a subidea if outline is ex- panded, to top of outline if compressed.
-In preview mode, returns to top of outline Ctrl-down arrow End: In outline mode, moves to the end of list of subideas if outline is expanded, to end of outline if outline is compressed.
+Ctrl-up arrow Home: In outline mode, returned to the "home" idea of a subidea if outline is expanded, to top of outline if compressed.
+In preview mode, returns to top of outline.
+Ctrl-down arrow End: In outline mode, moves to end of list of subideas if outline is expanded, to end of outline if outline is compressed.
 In preview mode, moves to end of outline.
-Esc Exit: Exist preview and any function key option and returns you to the Outline mode (press twice while in notes).
+Esc Exit: Exits preview and any function key option and returns you to the Outline mode (press twice while in notes).
 In outline, use to exit IDEA!
+L